Make and Zapier compared (and a better and easier alternative)

 In this article, we’ll dive deep into Make vs. Zapier, examining their interfaces, pricing structures, and key features to help you make the best decision for your business.
 As a bonus, we’ll also review an emerging contender in the market that’s redefining what's possible in this category.
 (Hint: it’s us, Relay.app!)

-But before we get into the specifics of each of these platforms, let’s quickly review what you should expect in a workflow automation tool.
+But before we get into the specifics of each of these platforms, we'll summarize our recommendations and how we made them.

 The purpose of a workflow automation tool is to simplify how disparate applications interact and integrate.
 They typically come with a user-friendly interface, drag-and-drop editors, and can handle integration tasks ranging from simple data syncs like updating a CRM to complex, multi-step workflows across a variety of systems.